Ockleston House: Land ownership

 Following the purchase of the Waipareira block in 1853, the area that would become Hobsonville was divided into four allotments.
 Allotment 2 came to be owned by Peter Robertson.
 Robertson subdivided the allotment in 1864.
 Lot 45 of the subdivision was purchased by James Coupland.
 Coupland sold lot 45 to George Alfred Field in 1885 for £30.
 Lots 44 and 46 were owned by Joshua Ockleston.
 Ockleston sold lot 46 to Field who later sold it and lot 45 to John Knight.
 Knight sold both lot 45 and 46 to James Ockleston (son of John Ockleston) in February 1900.
 The property remained in the Ockleston family until c.
 1972 when it was purchased by the Waitemata City Council.

 Ockleston family

 In 1864 Joshua Ockleston arrived in New Zealand from England.
 He purchased land in 1877, 4 years after his marriage.
 Joshua farmed this land until his death in 1896.
 Richard Ockleston took over management of the farm following his father's death.
-James Sim and William established a pottery in 1903 near the Wairohia Creek.
+James Sim and William established a pottery in 1903 near the Waiarohia Creek.
 It amalgamated with Rice Owen Clark II's pottery in 1908–1909.